Be equipped to become a Christ-centered servant leader

 managing human resources.

 - MKT 4023 Marketing Management

 - Advanced study of the role and responsibilities of marketing

 organization, implementation and control of marketing programs.

-Three hours of upper-level COBACS courses
+Plus an additional three hours of upper-level COBACS courses